How to Calculate Food Cost Percentage for Restaurants

 Food Cost Percentage = 0.52 or 52%

-With a total food cost this dramatically high, you would want to consider your options to reduce your food cost or increase your prices as you’ll learn below.
+With a food cost that high, you’ll want to consider your options to reduce your food cost or increase your prices as you’ll learn below.

-No matter which method you use to calculate your food cost percentage, as a restaurant manager, it is important to track this metric on a regular basis.
-Doing so will help you identify trends and make necessary adjustments to your menu or operations in order to keep your food cost percentage within a desirable range.
+No matter which method you use to calculate your food cost percentage, as a restaurant manager you should be tracking this metric regularly.
+That will help you see trends and make adjustments to your menu or operations to keep your food cost percentage in check.

 Why Food Cost Percentage is Important

-As a food service business, your food cost percentage is a key metric to track.
-It represents the total cost of all ingredients used in preparing and serving dishes over a certain period of time, divided by the total sales generated during that same period.
-The resulting percentage gives you an idea of how well you are controlling your costs and how profitable your business is.
+As a food service business your food cost percentage is a key metric to track.
+It’s the total cost of all ingredients used in all dishes over a period of time, divided by the total sales for that same period.
+The result is how well you’re controlling your costs and how profitable your business is.

-If you want to know if your food cost percentage is normal, you can compare it to restaurant industry standards in the table below.
-Having this information can help you make changes to keep your food spending efficient.
+Want to know if your food cost percentage is normal?
+Compare it to the industry standards below.
+Having this info will help you make changes to keep your food spending in check.

 Food & Beverage CategoryIndustry Benchmark Food Cost %